elhaddadyacine/ProblemExtractor/README.md

 ```bash
     make
 ```
-It will generate a native file named `spliter.native` if you want to install the tool in your binary installation folder (where ocaml is installed, if ocaml is installed in the `/usr/bin/` directory then you need the to call `make install` with `sudo`) use :
+It will generate a native file named `spliter.native` if you want to install the tool in your binary installation folder (where ocaml is installed, if ocaml is installed in the `/usr/bin/` directory then you need to call `make install` with `sudo`) use :

 ```bash
     make install